Awards 2024

 Excellence in Community Engagement Award

-The Connecticut Land Conservation Council (CLCC) is honored to present this year’s "Excellence in Community Engagement Award" to the Aspetuck Land Trust (ALT), with a special recognition of Reggy Saint Fortcolin for his outstanding contributions.
+The Connecticut Land Conservation Council (CLCC) is honored to present this year’s "Excellence in Community Engagement Award" to the Aspetuck Land Trust (ALT), with a special recognition of Reggy St Fortcolin for his outstanding contributions.
 This year, the award celebrates the synergy between ALT’s commitment to preserving open space, and Reggy’s unparalleled dedication to bringing nature and environmental education to the forefront of Bridgeport, Connecticut.

 By establishing conservation outreach and spearheading programs that bring residents into nature, ALT has bridged the gap between urban living and the serene embrace of nature.
 This is